getdish/dish/docs/nate.md

 ---

-- the long run, a wiki of our world:
+- the long run, a wikiatlas of our world:
   - there exists no community map of the world
     - what happened to the atlas?
     - aggregation theory - theres no great aggregator of real world things - netflix for shows (originally), airbnb (places), craigslist (market), but for restaurants its just lots of individual sources like yelp, etc.